 Who knew Grand Rapids could be such a culinary haven for refined tastebuds and photo-worthy plates?
-We’re sharing our favorite restaurants in downtown Grand Rapids, which we happily tried within our three day visit.
+We're sharing our favorite restaurants in downtown Grand Rapids, which we happily tried during our three-day visit.

 We knew stopping in Grand Rapids for a few days was a must on a lake trip to see friends in Michigan.
 And what's one of the best ways to judge a city?
 Through their food, of course!

 Disclosure: We may make a small commission from affiliate links in this post, but all opinions are ours.
 We bring you content with genuine facts, photos, thoughts, and recommendations.
 Always.
 As Amazon Associates, we earn from qualifying purchases.
 This helps keep our content free and accessible to our readers.
 We thank Experience Grand Rapids for generously hosting us.

 Lunch, Brunch and Dinner in Downtown Grand Rapids

 Some of the following restaurant recommendations were open for lunch and dinner.
 Others were only open for one or the other.
 We've indicated their days and hours of operation below.

 Our first dinner in Grand Rapids was one of my favorite meals there.
 This restaurant in downtown Grand Rapids is in the Westside neighborhood and is part of Søvengard.
 Søvengard is home to an indoor/outdoor Biergarten and also, the restaurant, Høst.

 The restaurant's name is Danish for “harvest” and is very much Scandinavian-inspired in its meals and beautiful design.

 They feature farm-to-table menu items and inspired cocktails, both of which change often.
 I loved that they mention some of the farms they source their ingredients from on top of their daily offerings list.